apurboroy7077/AR7Express_Frontend_Source_Code/DEVELOPER_NOTES.md

 13. Date 20/1/2024, Saturday
     1. Added another LargerScreenSection1Type2 in homepage.
 Added Some Padding to <main> in Homepage.tsx
     2. Modified Sign in Component Design for larger Screens and Added it to Homepage for Larger Screens.
+    3. Added Language Section in footer for Larger Screens.